 Enable 'Include Envelope Data' in DocuSign webhook settings so events contain full envelope details (signers, document names, envelope ID).
 This eliminates additional API calls to retrieve data.

-Use a dedicated test contact in your CRM and a 'Test Property' deal to avoid polluting production data.
+Use a dedicated test contact in your CRM and a 'Test Deal' record to avoid polluting production data.
 Run 3-5 test transactions to catch edge cases like missing data fields or incorrect signing order.

 Common questions about DocuSign integration